B-UMMI/Chewie-NS/docs/user/tutorial.rst

 field in the annotations file and the description file support markdown syntax.
 You may change the contents of the files before uploading the schema if you wish.

+.. important:: The sample commands provided in this tutorial include relative paths that assume that the
+               working directory is the root of the tutorial directory (the topmost level in the directory structure of the tutorial dataset, ``sagalactiae_tutorial``).
+It is strongly advised that you run the commands from that directory to ensure that you can use the commands exactly as provided and obtain the same results.

 chewBBACA installation
 ::::::::::::::::::::::